-- Total revenues increased by nearly \$398,298 (7.8%) from Fiscal Year 2018-2019 actuals primarily due to receiving more than double the state projection for Prop 56 backfill funds; greater than projected amount of grant funding; and greater than projected interest income. - Total expenditures decreased by \$900,961, (-17.8%) from Fiscal Year 2018-2019 actuals largely due to the decrease in contracts expenditures. - Decreased expenditures combined with greater than projected revenue resulted in an addition to fund balance of \$1,635,969 at year-end.
+- Total revenues increased by nearly \$398,298 (7.8%) from Fiscal Year 2018-2019 actuals primarily due to receiving more than double the state projection for Prop 56 backfill funds; greater than projected amount of grant funding; and greater than projected interest income. - Total expenditures decreased by \$1,196,947, (-23.7%) from Fiscal Year 2018-2019 actuals largely due to the decrease in contracts expenditures and pension liability changes. - Decreased expenditures combined with greater than projected revenue resulted in an addition to fund balance of \$1,635,969 at year-end.